mikes222/mapsforge_flutter/README.md

       symbolCache: symbolCache,
     );

-In your build function include the mapsview:
+In your view's build() function include the mapsview:

     FlutterMapView( mapModel: mapModel,  ),